Click the scales for TimsLaw.com homeTimsLaw.com

 Please don’t let the prospect of paying legal fees or miscellaneous expenses keep you from calling a lawyer and talking about your case.
 Fees and expenses are determined case by case.

-• Paying for in-office consults - Checks, cash, credit cards (MasterCard and Visa).
-Checks or cash are my preferred methods of payments.
+- Paying for in-office consults – Checks, cash, credit cards (MasterCard and Visa).
+Credit cards are my preferred method of payment, for ease of administration.
 I take MasterCard and Visa in the office or over the phone.

-• Telephone and Long Distance Consults: If you are in Missouri, we can do a Telephone or Long Distance Consult and you can pay the fee by MasterCard or Visa (or pay by cash or check in advance if we have enough time).
+- Telephone and Long Distance Consults: If you are in Missouri, we can do a Telephone or Long Distance Consult and you can pay the fee by MasterCard or Visa (or pay by cash or check in advance if we have enough time to arrange a mailing).

 Thanks for your interest.
 I look forward to hearing from you.
 NOTE: If you call my office and do not receive a prompt callback, please call again.
 That will avoid us having to play phone tag with you.
 Click here for info on my procedure for handling your call.